dmfrodrigues/feup-ltw-proj/README.md

 ### Routing

-The REST API component of the server sends requests to `rest/<path>` to `server/index.php` which are then routed to the correct functions.
-This is unlike what apache2 typically does: route the request to the corresponding file in the file system.
+The REST API component of the server sends requests through `index.php` which are then routed to the correct functions/files.
+This is unlike what web servers typically do: route the request to the corresponding file in the file system.

+#### Apache2

 To correctly route the requests, the apache2 application must be able to read `rest/.htaccess`.
-To do that, you will probably have to change your apache2 configuration file (usually under `/etc/apache2/apache2.conf`), and set and replace `AllowOverride None` with `AllowOverride All` in the section where apache2 is configured for the directory where you put this repository; usually you put this repository somewhere under `/var/www` or any subfolder of it, so you must change section
+To do that, you will probably have to change your apache2 configuration file (usually under `/etc/apache2/apache2.conf`), and replace `AllowOverride None` with `AllowOverride All` in the section where apache2 is configured for the directory where you put this repository; usually you put this repository somewhere under `/var/www` or any subfolder of it, so you must change section
 ```txt
 <Directory /var/www/>
 	Options Indexes FollowSymLinks